maxplanck-ie/Rintro/README.md

 ```

 # For participants
-All lecture material can be found as r-markdown files in the `rmd/` sub-directory.
+All lecture material can be found as quarto files in the `qmd/` sub-directory.
 You can load and explore those individually in your Rstudio session.

 The early parts of this series should work in any R environment.